Academic Probation

 How do I get placed on the Back on Track Course?

-You will be placed on the Back on Track course by the academic standards team or by your academic advisor during your probationary semester.
-The day after census, you will be sent an email via your student email that explains how to access the course as well as an invitation to the course.
+You will be placed on the Back on Track course by the academic standards team or by your academic advisor after the census date during your probationary semester.
+After census, you will be sent an email via your student ACEs email explaining how to access the course and an invitation to the course.
 You must accept the invitation to access the course.

 Where is the Back on Track Course?